-Delivery of the notes was made against payment therefor on the fourth business day following the date of launch (such settlement cycle being referred to herein as "T+4").
+Delivery of the notes was made against payment therefor on the fourth day following the date of launch (such settlement cycle being referred to herein as "T+4").
 Trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wished to trade the notes on the date of launch or the next two succeeding business days were required, by virtue of the fact that the notes initially settled in T+4 to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Accordingly, purchasers who wished to trade the notes on the date of launch or the next succeeding business day were required, by virtue of the fact that the notes initially settled in T+4, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
 Purchasers of the notes who wished to trade the notes on the date of launch or the next succeeding business day should have consulted their own advisors.

-The net proceeds to Mexico from the sale of the notes were approximately $\[ \in \]$ 1,246,100,000, after the deduction of the underwriting discount and Mexico's share of the expenses in connection with the sale of the notes, which are estimated to be approximately $\[ \in \]$ 250,000.
+The net proceeds to Mexico from the sale of the notes were approximately €736,002,500, after the deduction of the underwriting discount and Mexico's share of the expenses in connection with the sale of the notes, which are estimated to be approximately €250,000.